dpmerrell/dpmerrell.github.io/_posts/2021-04-04-tool-shapes-user.markdown

 In each of these choices, I give up some amount of convenience with the expectation that it will shape me in desirable ways.
 Choosing bikes over cars makes me tougher, happier, and reduces the amount of bulls\*\*\* activities I can even consider doing.
 Choosing Linux avails me to the best free and open source software and cuts out the possibility of gaming.
-Vim teaches me to view my code as a collection of text files, and allows me to develop them on practically any server[^1](I'm not opposed to using IDEs in an enterprise setting, where the codebase is massive.).
+Vim teaches me to view my code as a collection of text files, and allows me to develop them on practically any server[^1].

 \\( \blacksquare\\)

+[^1]: I'm not opposed to using IDEs in an enterprise setting, where the codebase is massive.